techexcellenceio/knowledge-base/tdd.md

 Unit tests should be written just before the production code that makes the test pass.

 ## Tests are SOLID

+TODO: Let's review this section, what's the source of this?

 #### S for *Single responsability principle*